scy/calproxy/README.md

 ## Bugs

 * I have tested with with the iCal returned by our groupware only.
-  It could refuse to with other inputs; the iCal format is crap.
+  It could refuse to work with other inputs; the iCal format is crap.
 * It should probably provide some additional HTTP headers, for example a last modified timestamp or a nerdy pop culture reference.
 * It doesn't provide real free/busy data, i.e. no `VFREEBUSY` blocks.
   That's because these cannot have `RRULE` repetition rule definitions, which means that I would have to convert the RRULEs to multiple time intervals myself.